vaadin/eslint-config-vaadin/README.md

 A config that contains the TypeScript linting rules.

-This config is designed on top of the default `eslint-config-vaadin` config so you don't have to enable the default config when using this one.
+This config is designed on top of the `eslint-config-vaadin/javascript` config so you don't have to enable the JavaScript config when using this one.

 This config requires `tsconfig.json` at the project root with the `include` section that includes all the files that are referenced in your project.
 If your `tsconfig.json` is located somewhere other than the project root, you can use the `parserOptions.project` property.